-Linear-motion bearings may be motorized, as with machine slides, XY tables, roller tables and some dovetail slides; or they may utilize inertia or hand-operation, as with non-motorized dovetail slides, ball bearing slides and roller slides.
-Certain advanced types of linear-motion bearing may be designed to provide movement over more than one axis.
+Linear slide bearings may be motorized, as with machine slides, XY tables, roller tables and some dovetail slides; or they may utilize inertia or hand-operation, as with non-motorized dovetail slides, ball bearing slides and roller slides.
+Certain advanced types of linear-motion slides may be designed to provide movement over more than one axis.

 Lightweight aluminum is adequate for many ball slides, but hardened, stainless, or galvanized steel is generally preferred for improved reliability.
 Ball bearing slides are comprised of a base of twin lines of ball bearings arrayed on opposite sides, and a carriage that rides above.
 They can be used in motorized or non- powered equipment.
 Wear & tear is an issue, and most ball bearing slides are not appropriate for heavier loads.